Skip to article frontmatterSkip to article content

 Here, λ\lambda is a parameter that balances the weight given to the two objectives of fitting the data and penalizing a large norm.
 Assuming again iid Gaussian noise in the data vector bb, the regularized solution follows a Gaussian distribution with covariance matrix Σ=σ2(ATA+λ2I)1\Sigma = \sigma^2 \bigl( A^TA + \lambda^2 I\bigr)^{-1}.
 The flexibility of regularization methods lies in the fact that we can often find regularization terms (such as x22\| x \|_2^2) that correspond to our prior information.

 A different approach to solving inverse problem - which is the one that underlies uncertainty quantification and CUQIpy - is to formulate the inverse problem in a statistical framework in the form of a Bayesian inverse problem.
 Here, both the data bb and the solution xx are considered to be a random variables.
 Unlike traditional regularization methods that seek a single solution, the Bayesian approach treats the inverse problem as a statistical question, producing a full probability distribution for the solution xx.
-This is called the posterior distribution and it accounts for observational noise, uses prior information about the solution, and provides a complete quantification of uncertainty in the solution.
-See, e.g., [CS] for details.
+This is called the posterior and it accounts for observational noise, uses prior information about the solution, and provides a complete quantification of uncertainty in the solution.
+See, e.g., Calvetti & Somersalo (2023) for details.

 Data distribution π(bx)\pi(b | x).
-This is a statistical distribution that specifies how likely it is to observe the data bb given the parameter or parameter-vector xx.
+This is a distribution that specifies how likely it is to observe the data bb given the parameter or parameter-vector xx.
 A key point is that we assume the noisy data can be explained by a forward model (here b=Axb = A\, x), and therefore the data distribution is conditioned in the variable xx.
 The second key point is that we assume a statistical description of the noise, and this assumption informs the specific expression for π(bx)\pi(b | x).

 Likelihood function L(xb=bobs)L(x | b=b_{\mathrm{obs}}).
+The likelihood function measures how well the forward model explains the observed data bdatab_\mathrm{data}, and it is a function of the parameters xx.
 We obtain the likelihood function from the data distribution by fixing the variable bb to be the observed data bobsb_{\mathrm{obs}}.
-Hence, the likelihood function quantifies the probability of observing the noisy data bobsb_\text{obs} for each possible value of xx, according to the predictions made by the forward model.
-As an example, for our linear forward model and with iid Gaussian noise we have
+As an example, for our linear forward model with iid Gaussian noise of variance σ2\sigma^2, where m=dim(b)m=\dim(b) is the number of observed data points, the likelihood is

-L(xb=bobs)exp(Axbobs222σ2) .L(x | b=b_{\mathrm{obs}}) \propto \exp\biggl( - \frac{\|A\, x-b_{\mathrm{obs}}\|_2^2}{2\,\sigma^2} \biggr)\ .
+L(xb=bobs)exp(Axbobs222σ2) .L(x \mid b=b_{\mathrm{obs}}) \propto \exp\biggl( - \frac{\|A\, x-b_{\mathrm{obs}}\|_2^2}{2\,\sigma^2} \biggr)\ .

 Posterior π(xbobs).\pi(x | b_{\mathrm{obs}}).
-This function expresses the probability of xx according to the measured data as well as our prior information.
+This distribution expresses the probability of xx according to the measured data as well as our prior information.
 Hence, it is conditioned on bobsb_{\mathrm{obs}} and it expresses what is known about the solution after the data has been collected and the prior is imposed.
-The aim of a Bayesian inverse problem is to characterize and compute this probability function.
+The aim of a Bayesian inverse problem is to characterize and compute this probability.

 We note that some presentations of Bayesian inverse problems skip the introduction of the data distribution π(bx)\pi(b | x).
 We include it in CUQIpy and in this book, because we believe this makes it easier and more intuitive to formulate and understand how the forward model and the noise model enter the likelihood function.